 Get the Complete C3 if you want better all-around cleaning performance and a HEPA filter, but consider the Dynamic U1 if you want a vacuum better-suited for cleaning larger spaces and don't mind a bulkier machine.

-If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews.
+If you would like to do the work of choosing yourself, here is the list of our vacuum reviews, with considerations made for high performances across different surface types.
 Be careful not to get too caught up in the details.
 While there's no single best vacuum for multi floors, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.